sass-mq/sass-mq/README.md

 Stylesheets") mixin that helps manipulating media queries in an elegant way.

-Media queries are compiled in `em` units but as developers and designers we often think in pixels, so the `mq()` mixins accepts both.
+As developers and designers we think in pixels and device families, so the `mq()` mixin accepts pixels, ems, keywords… and compiles into ems.

 ## How to Use It